 - Cover and store leftover brownies at room temperature for up to 1 week.

 - Chocolate Bars: Chocolate bars are typically sold in 4 ounce bars.
-2 ounces will be melted down and 2 ounces will be chopped up and folded into the batter with the chocolate chips.
 I suggest Ghirardelli, Baker’s brand, or Lindt.